shankhanil007/DotSlash-4.0-EduHelp/README.md

 - The Gesture control needs to be more calibrated and we wish to integrate it to provide more use case to people with amputation.

 ## License
-Please be careful of copyright infringements while using our codebase.
 See LICENSE for more information.